-channels, gap junction display, and electrotonic constraints.
-With electrotonic constraints, the geometric locus of a synaptic contact matters [30-32] and the number of structural motifs possible in the simple five-element example extends to at least 640 (Figure S1).
-In stark contrast, we know that the outflow of signals from the mammalian retina is represented by only 15-20 GC classes, each representing a discrete filter channel [5,33,34].
+tural motifs possible in the simple 5 element example extends to at least 640 (Fig. S1).
+In stark contrast, we know that the outflow of signals from the mammalian retina is represented by only 15-20 ganglion cell classes, each representing a discrete filter channel [5,33,34].